HydraMeshnet/developer-portal/api/layer1_api.md

 > IMPORTANT NOTE: if at least one layer-2 operation fails in a transaction, the whole transaction fails at layer-2.
 Even though it fails at layer-2, you still have to pay for its cost at layer-1.

+> IMPORTANT NOTE: the number of operations in a single transaction is not limited explicitly, but the total size for operations is.
+The layer-2 transaction asset must not exceed 1MB, otherwise all contained operations will be rejected at layer-2 as a DoS attempt.

 Please visit our [get started page](/get_started) to get a full overview of IOP's stack.

 ## Write SSI State